toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line ChatGPT frontend written in Rust.
 * [GPTparser](https://github.com/dtflare/GPTparser) - Use GPTparser with your OpenAI API to scrape & parse files into structured JSON files.
 * [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
-* [ht](https://github.com/catallo/ht) - A shell command that answers your questions about shell commands using OpenAI GPT.
 * [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
 Build, test and instruct agents.
 * [kwaak](https://github.com/bosun-ai/kwaak) - Run a team of autonomous AI agents on your code.
 * [leettools](https://github.com/leettools-dev/leettools) - AI Search tools.
 * [llm-term](https://github.com/juftin/llm-term) - Chat with OpenAI's GPT models directly from the command line.
-* [llm-term](https://github.com/dh1011/llm-term) - A Rust-based CLI tool that generates and executes terminal commands using OpenAI's language models.
 * [mcp-manager](https://github.com/nstebbins/mcp-manager) - CLI tool for managing Model Context Protocol (MCP) servers in one place & using them across them different clients.
 * [Mods!](https://github.com/charmbracelet/mods) - AI for the command line, built for pipelines.
 * [ollama](https://ollama.com/) - Get up and running with large language models locally.
-* [osh](https://github.com/charyan/osh) - Ollama Shell Helper (osh): English to Unix-like Shell Commands translation using Local LLMs with Ollama.
 * [parllama](https://github.com/paulrobello/parllama) - TUI designed for easy management and use of Ollama based LLMs.
-* [py-ai-shell](https://github.com/cheney-yan/py-ai-shell) - AI-powered shell for command line users.
 * [safespace](https://github.com/danlou/safespace) - Your local AI counselor.
 LLM app that runs offline from a single binary.
 * [savvy-cli](https://github.com/getsavvyinc/savvy-cli) - Automatically capture and surface your team's tribal knowledge.
-* [Spren](https://smadgulkar.github.io/spren/) - AI-powered terminal assistant that converts natural language to shell commands.
-Supports PowerShell, Bash, and CMD with intelligent command suggestions and safety checks.
 * [termite](https://github.com/shobrook/termite) - Generative UI in your terminal.
 * [unibear](https://github.com/kamilmac/unibear) - A lean TUI AI assistant.
 * [wtg](https://github.com/brylee10/wtg) - What The GPT (wtg), a CLI to chat with your program logs.

+## <a name="ai-cli-commands"></a>AI terminal command generator

+Generates or explains commands for the command line using AI.

+* [c0admin](https://github.com/mbrell/c0admin) - A terminal-based AI assistant for Linux sysadmins.
+Uses the Gemini API.
+* [cmd-ai](https://github.com/BrodaNoel/cmd-ai) - Natural language shell command generator and executor powered by AI.
+* [ht](https://github.com/catallo/ht) - A shell command that answers your questions about shell commands using OpenAI GPT.
+* [llm-term](https://github.com/dh1011/llm-term) - A Rust-based CLI tool that generates and executes terminal commands using OpenAI's language models.
+* [osh](https://github.com/charyan/osh) - Ollama Shell Helper (osh): English to Unix-like Shell Commands translation using Local LLMs with Ollama.
+* [py-ai-shell](https://github.com/cheney-yan/py-ai-shell) - AI-powered shell for command line users.
+* [Spren](https://smadgulkar.github.io/spren/) - AI-powered terminal assistant that converts natural language to shell commands.
+Supports PowerShell, Bash, and CMD with intelligent command suggestions and safety checks.
 * [wut](https://github.com/shobrook/wut) - An terminal assistant for the hopelessly confused; it explains the meaning of the output from the last command.
 * [zev](https://github.com/dtnewman/zev) - A simple CLI tool to generate terminal commands using AI.